LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 affects stream stability across temporal caesuras of varying lengths, and how this process interacts with signal degradation or quality.

+If this speculation is correct — that signal degradation reduces listener tolerance of gaps in auditory stream formation and preservation — then this finding may have important implications for listeners experiencing both hearing loss and cognitive decline.
+Specifically, poor signal quality due to degradation of the auditory periphery could lead to greater difficulty in stream preservation across long gaps, but cognitive decline may make rapid switching difficult.
+In other words, the cognitive abilities of older listeners might require longer pauses to switch attention among multiple interlocutors, but the longer pauses may in fact make it harder to preserve focus in the face of degraded auditory input.

 It is also interesting that the post-hoc analyses suggested possibly different temporal loci for the effects of different stimulus manipulations (i.e., affecting pre- versus post-gap time slots).
 This might indicate that